 Finally, there is the risk — or opportunity, depending on who you are — of a foreign intervention.
 The Organization of American States has been feckless during the crisis and diplomacy seems unlikely to dislodge the Maduro regime.
 That leaves only those with hard power able to influence the country.

 The United States has now entered the fray, albeit gingerly, by imposing sanctions.
 Should the crisis continue, they will not be the last.
 That will force Maduro to scramble for outside allies, since Maduro seems convinced the United States intends to invade.

 And who else is there for Maduro to go to but Vladimir Putin?
 If Putin is seeking a grand bargain for Ukraine, Venezuela might be a decent chip to have in hand when he sits down with the Americans.

 Unlike Soviet days, where Moscow sought to crack American power in its hemispheric home, Putin would be unlikely to risk the kind of intervention he’s led in Syria, nor would he gamble on a repeat of the Cuban Missile Crisis.

 Instead, he could provide life support for the Maduro regime and once more weaponize a crisis against the West.
 Unrest or a civil war could create a new flood of refugees that would provide plenty of headaches for both the Americans and their Latin American allies.

 That sort of distraction would serve Putin well — a crisis in the American home could give him maneuvering room in his own backyard.
 Yet Putin cannot produce a civil war or a refugee crisis, only worsen them.
 He must wait on Venezuelans themselves before he can act.

 That Venezuela has fuel for a fire is without a doubt.
 The question is, what will spark the fire?
 And who will try to benefit from it?

-This story originally appeared at Geopolitics Made Super, July 28, 2017.
+This story first appeared at Geopolitics Made Super, July 28, 2017.